carlosperate/docker-microbit-toolchain/README.md

 ![docker-microbit](https://user-images.githubusercontent.com/4189262/99010611-3445f000-2542-11eb-90d8-0983d37de762.png)

-Useful to be able to compile C/C++ programmes using DAL or CODAL.
-This includes projects like MicroPython.
+Useful to be able to compile C/C++ programmes using the DAL or CODAL micro:bit runtime, which includes projects like MicroPython.
+It can also be used to build the DAPLink project for the micro:bit interface chip.

 Also includes a Docker image ready to be used with [GitHub Codespaces](https://github.com/features/codespaces) and build your